Cerber Security Scanner Settings

 Directories to exclude

-To exclude some directories from a scan, add them to the Directories to exclude field.
-Use with caution because the scanner will ignore all files in these directories and malware may remain undetected.
-Specify directories with full (absolute) paths.
+To exclude some directories from a scan, add them to the Directories to exclude text field.
+Use this setting with caution because the scanner will ignore all files in these directories and malware may remain undetected.
+Specify directories with full (absolute) paths or relative to the WordPress root directory.
+For instance, if you have another WordPress installation in the subfolder simply enter the subfolder name, the plugins expand the given name to the full path automatically.

 If you enable these options, the scanner will look for new and modified files in all website folders and includes all found files in the report.
 To monitor file changes the scanner uses SHA-256 algorithm.
 It’s recommended to have both options enabled.